-Jen Forti—artist, activist, entrepreneur— is dedicated to social and environmental justice by creating joyful connection between people through music and performance.
+Jen Forti—art-ivist and entre-performer— is dedicated to social and environmental justice by creating joyful connection between people via musical gift experiences.
 Music, minstrel, and other artistic endeavors have always been an integral part of her life.
 Given this chosen, inspired path, Jen wondered early on what could she actually do with music to make a living AND offer a positive impact.
 Thus, Bellagrams was conceived.

 Italian Roots, Musical Style, Entrepreneurial Spirit Unleashed

 Bellagrams is a culmination of everything I've done my whole life. —Jen Forti, founder